eliminmax/eambfc/README.md

 using a compiler targeting any version of C from C99 on.

-All Makefiles aim to use **only** functionality POSIX.1-2008 requires `make` to support, which is very limited, and other than the `unit_test_driver` target as documented below, no Makefile targets depend on non-standard tools or behavior.
+All Makefiles aim to use **only** functionality POSIX.1-2008 requires `make` to support, which is very limited, and other than the `unit_test_driver` target [as documented below](#unit-tests), no Makefile targets depend on non-POSIX tools, libraries, or behavior, or behavior POSIX lists as implementation-defined.

 ### Non-portable functionality